-By publishing this tax report, KLM wants to make a first step in providing meaningful insights to all its stakeholders in its approach to tax and the various tax contributions KLM makes.
-For an open and constructive dialogue about tax, KLM believes it is important to have a shared understanding of the rules governing taxation of companies operating in the international airline industry and the principles that guide KLM's operations
+By publishing this tax report, KLM wants to provide meaningful insights to all its stakeholders in its approach to tax and the various tax contributions KLM makes.
+For an open and constructive dialogue about tax, KLM believes it is important to have a shared understanding of the rules governing taxation of companies operating in the international airline industry and the principles that guide KLM's operations worldwide.

-This report serves as an addition to KLM's 2022 Annual Report, and we will describe the KLM tax strategy, the governance model, our approach towards incentives and advocacy.
-We will also provide insight into the amounts of our worldwide contribution of taxes paid and collected in 2022.
+This report serves as an addition to KLM's 2023 Annual Report, and we will describe the KLM tax strategy, the governance model, our approach towards incentives and advocacy.
+We will then provide insight on the amounts of our worldwide contribution of taxes paid and collected in 2023.